aurorascharff/aurorascharff.no/src/content/blog/dynamically-generating-app-icons-with-nextjs-app-router-and-nextpwa.md

 The [Next.js documentation](https://nextjs.org/docs/app/api-reference/cli/next#using-https-during-development) contains information on how to run with HTTPS.

 In addition, [this article on PWAs from the Next.js docs](https://nextjs.org/docs/app/building-your-application/configuring/progressive-web-apps#7-testing-locally) explains why and how to run with HTTPs when working with PWAs.
-It also contains some important security aspects to consider!
+It also contains some important security aspects to consider, and other useful information.

 Basically, you can run your app with HTTPS with the following command: